Picture of Rex ANderson

 My role is to bring structure, perspective, and continuity to the process.

-The best AI Use Policy for your firm is one that aligns with your own preferences and tolerance for the use of AI, your industry or regulatory guidelines practices, your contractual or professional liability insurance obligations, and client expectations or requirements.
+The best AI Use Policy for your firm is one that aligns with your own preferences and tolerance for the use of AI, your industry’s regulatory guidelines and professional standards, your contractual or professional liability insurance obligations, and client expectations or requirements.

 • Accounting, including tax, audit, advisory